watchakorn-18k/easycrypt/readme.md

 EasyCrypto is a Go package that provides straightforward encryption and decryption functionality using AES encryption with a passphrase.

+## Project Origin

+🤖 This project originated from ChatGPT, but I injected some creative ideas to bring this code to life.
+So, while I won't claim to be the creator, let's just have fun with it! 😎

 ## Installation

 To use EasyCrypto, ensure you have Go installed and configured.
 Use the following command to install the package: